 Is the sample-rate adjustable on a BioSemi system ?

-Analog bandwidth (-3dB) is always 1/5th of the sample rate.
-The system has a 10-way rotary switch on the front panel to select 2 kHz (400 Hz bandwidth), 4 kHz (800 Hz), 8 kHz (1600 Hz) or 16 kHz sample rate (3200 Hz bandwidth).
+ActiveTwo system, there are 4 user selectable sample rate options: 2, 4, 8 or 16 kHz per channel.
+It has a 10-way rotary switch on the front panel to select 2 kHz (400 Hz bandwidth), 4 kHz (800 Hz), 8 kHz (1600 Hz) or 16 kHz sample rate (3200 Hz bandwidth).
 The sample-rate/NR-of-channels setting is selected in the front-end, the front-end determines which channels at which sample rate are sent to the PC.
 ActiView can always downsample the data in order to reduce the file size.
+The Analog bandwidth (-3dB) is always 1/5th of the sample rate.

 A